 Mamie married Joe Rupnicki in January of 1956 in Topeka.
 He survives.

 She received a Master’s Degree in Business from Baker University.

 Mamie and Joe had operated a ranch in Arizona.
-Upon her return to the Reservation, in seeking to improve the Prairie Band Potawatomi Tribe, she served as Chair of the Gaming Commission and then served as Tribal Chairperson.
+Upon her return to the common land, in seeking to improve the Prairie Band Potawatomi Tribe, she served as Chair of the Gaming Commission and then served as Tribal Chairperson.

 She was preceded in death by her parents and siblings, Doc Wahwassuck, Twila “Charlie” Lee, Raphael “Bugger” Wahwassuck, Florence “Gumpy” Ross, Henry Wahwassuck, and Jewette “Swede” Wahwassuck.